-Our ambition is to create a sustainable society where productive vulnerable groups, particularly women and youth, have access to services that significantly improve their economic opportunities and quality of life.
+Our ambition is to create a sustainable society where productive vulnerable groups, particularly women, youth, and children, have access to services that significantly improve their economic opportunities and quality of life.

-Our Mission We create a life-changing experience and a common ground for refugees to start and run their own enterprises.
+Our Mission We create a life-changing experience and a common ground for refugees to thrive.

 Innovation.
 We approach everything in a unique way.
 We deliver the highest quality and value possible through simple, relevant, and out-of-the-box solutions